What Is Product Liability Insurance?

 So, product liability insurance doesn’t cover things like:

-- Official product recalls (product recall insurance is available)
+- Official product recalls (See product recall insurance)

 - Negligence or oversight (see professional liability insurance)